markcowl/typespec-e2e-demo/GetitDone/README.md

             (Replace `{todoitem_id}`, `{label_id}`, `{project_id}`, and `{section_id}` with the appropriate IDs)
         *   **Verify:** `200 OK` status code and a JSON body with the updated todo item.
     *   **Get a todo item:**
+    *   **Get a todo item:**
         *   **Method:** `GET`
         *   **URL:** `http://localhost:5000/todoitems/{todoitem_id}` (Replace `{todoitem_id}` with the todo item ID)
         *   **Verify:** `200 OK` status code and a JSON body with the todo item.

 ### Using the simple html front-end
+### Using the simple html front-end

 1.  **Locate `index.html`:** The `index.html` file is located in the `Getitdone.Frontend` folder within your project.
+2.  **Open in browser:** Open the `index.html` file in your web browser.
+You can do this by right-clicking the file in VS Code, selecting "Reveal in File Explorer", then double-clicking on the file to open it in your browser.
 2.  **Open in browser:** Open the `index.html` file in your web browser.
 You can do this by right-clicking the file in VS Code, selecting "Reveal in File Explorer", then double-clicking on the file to open it in your browser.
 3.  **Interact with the API:**
     *   Enter data into the input fields.